 - Initiate disability insurance claims directly with Lincoln Financial (or Standard Insurance for postdoctoral scholars) if you plan on filing a disability claim.
 For more detailed information on filing disability claims, please see IDAM’s page on Disability Accommodation in the Workplace.

-Employee Responsibilities While on a Medical Leave
+Employee Responsibilities While on a Family and Medical Leave (FML)

 - If not medically cleared to work, do not perform work.

 - Make sure your time is entered into LETS accurately.
-LETS time can be entered by the employee, supervisor or LETS timekeeper.
+LETS time can be entered by the employee, supervisor, or LETS timekeeper.
 Generally, when an employee is off work, the LETS timekeeper or supervisor will enter time into LETS using the LETS codes as indicated by the IDAM Analyst.

 - If your leave was due to a Maternity Leave or Baby Bonding, notify the IDAM Analyst as soon as possible with the actual date of the birth of the baby, so the leave designation information can be updated.